cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

   - If there are white bars on the edges of your vision, try adding `+vr_fidelity_level_auto 0 +vr_fidelity_level 3` to disable Dynamic Resolution. (this was an issue in OpenComposite; it may not be necessary at all for xrizer)
   - To make movement faster, add `+hlvr_continuous_normal_speed 150 +hlvr_continuous_combat_speed 150` (to personal taste).
 - !!
 Loading screens are invisible.
 Just wait for the sound ping then press a trigger and it should continue.
 Subtitles are also missing, but from what I hear this can be fixed with a symlink.
 (I don't care to fix those myself, though)
+    - I *thought* loading times were abysmal, but I had forgotten they need input to proceed.
+They're actually quite short on an NVMe!
 - As for performance, this hits my system hard.
     - Performance is not smooth at all, even on Low Fidelity with these Launch Options disabling things.
 It feels like VRChat. (that is in no way a compliment)
     - This as abysmal compared to how well it ran on my old WMR headset on Windows with High/Ultra Fidelity, mostly only bogging down towards the ending chapters.
 Very playable despite WMR being WMR.